ns1-terraform/terraform-provider-ns1/website/docs/r/record.html.markdown

 #### Meta

 Metadata (`meta`) is a bit tricky at the moment.
-For "static" values it works as you would expect, but when a value is a `datafeed`, it should be represented as "escaped" JSON.
+For "static" values it works as you would expect, but when a value is a `datafeed`, or a JSON object, it needs some tweaks to work correctly.

+If using terraform 0.12+, we can use the `jsonencode` function (see the [Example Usage](#example-usage) above).
+This handles translating the field to and from strings as needed, and also handles ordering issues that otherwise may need to be handled manually, in config or by the provider.

+If you are NOT using terraform 0.12, these values should be represented as "escaped" JSON.
 See the [Example Usage](#example-usage) above for illustration of this.
 Note that variables are still supported in the escaped JSON format.
-Note also that we intend to fix up this "escaped" JSON stuff as soon as possible, so please bear with us and plan accordingly.

-Since this resource supports [import](#import), you may find it helpful to set up some `meta` fields via the web portal or API, and use the results from import to ensure that everything is properly escaped and evaluated.
+Since this resource supports [import](#import), you may find it helpful to set up some `meta` fields via the web portal or API, and use the results from import to check your syntax and ensure that everything is properly escaped and evaluated.

 See [NS1 API](https://ns1.com/api#get-available-metadata-fields) for the most
 up-to-date list of available `meta` fields.